sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 * Before you move to the next sections, remember to shutdown the VM.

 ### Next: part B
-Now that you completed the Tutorial [SURFcursus - part A](surfcursus-part-A-2015-Oct-15), please continue with Tutorial [SURFcursus - part B](surfcursus-part-B-2015-Oct-15).
+Now that you completed the Tutorial [Surfcursus - Part A](UvAworkshop-2016-01-25-partA), please continue with Tutorial [Surfcursus - Part B](UvAworkshop-2016-01-25-partB).